 - Eating Several Snacks Instead of Large Meals

-Eating snack meals is not only good for your appetite but also a conventional way of not forcing yourself to have three meals per day if you cannot fathom the idea.
+Eating snack meals is not only good for your appetite but also a convenient way of not forcing yourself to have three meals per day if you cannot fathom the idea.
 You don’t have to do it boringly.
-If you opt for soup, a handful of nuts or a small sandwich, add on it variety of fresh fruit and watch your appetite beg for more.
+If you opt for soup, a handful of nuts, or a small sandwich, add on its variety of fresh fruit and watch your appetite beg for more.

 - Bring Out the Flavors